Salvador Mascarenhas

 First lecture

-The course starts on Thursday September 21.
+The course starts on Friday September 20 in Salle Borel on 29 rue d’Ulm.
 Note that there are no TA sessions this first week of classes.
-TA sessions begin on the week of September 25.
+TA sessions begin on the week of September 23.

 Assessment (validation)